Eschatologue/CM_wiki/docs/equipment/tools/adventuring-gear-desc.md

 As an :rsc-action: **Action**, you can spill these tiny balls from their pouch to cover a level area 10 feet square.
 A creature moving across the covered area must succeed on a DC 10 Dexterity :d20-save:**Saving Throw** or fall prone.
 A creature moving through the area at half speed doesn't need to make the :d20-save:**Saving Throw**.

 #### Caltrops (bag of 20)
 As an :rsc-action: **Action**, you can spread a single bag of caltrops to cover a 5-foot-square area.
 Any creature that enters the area must succeed on a DC 15 Dexterity :d20-save:**Saving Throw** or stop moving and take 1 piercing damage.
-Until the creature regains at least 1 hit point, its walking speed is reduced by 10 feet.
+Until the creature regains at least 1 Hit Point, its walking speed is reduced by 10 feet.
 A creature moving through the area at half speed doesn't need to make the :d20-save:**Saving Throw**.

 #### Climber's Kit
 A climber's kit includes special pitons, boot tips, gloves, and a harness.
 You can use the climber's kit as an :rsc-action: **Action** to anchor yourself; when you do, you can't fall more than 25 feet from the point where you anchored yourself, and you can't climb more than 25 feet away from that point without undoing the anchor.